Eastern Gray squirrel, Sciurus carolinensis

 What are they doing?

 They den in attics, walls, sheds, barns, and chimneys, annoying people with their noise and odors.
 Squirrels usually gain access via overhanging branches, power lines, or by climbing up the siding.
+They may fall into chimney and fs, annoying people with their noise and odors.
+Squirrels usually gain access via overhanging branches, power lines, or by climbing up the siding.
 They may fall into chimney and furnace flues, thus gaining entrance to the basement or interior of the house.

 Their nest materials might block a vent, causing a fire hazard.